nostrumbiodiscovery/pele_platform/docs/build_docs/source/environment/index.rst

 Environment variables
 ======================

-Mandatory variables, they must be defined for the pele_platform works correctly:
+Mandatory variables, they must be defined for the pele_platform to work correctly:
 	- PELE: path to PELE installation
 	- SCHRODINGER: path to Schrodinger installation